RedhawkSDR/redhawksdr.github.io/content/manual/devices/interacting-with-hardware/interacting-fei-device-python-package.md

 >>> dev.allocateCapacity([allocation, scan_alloc])
 ```

 The allocation does not setup the scan plan, it just requests a device that will support the type of scan that is required.
 To create the plan, the strategy for the scanner needs to be created.
-In this case, the strategy will be a single span will be scanned between 1.0 MHz and 1.1 MHz in 10 kHz increments, with a retune every 150 ms. To setup the strategy, and start the scan use the following commands:
+In this case, the strategy will be a single span that will be scanned between 1.0 MHz and 1.1 MHz in 10 kHz increments, with a retune every 150 ms. To setup the strategy and start the scan, use the following commands:

 ```py
 >>> from redhawk.frontendInterfaces import FRONTEND